Interval Routing Schemes for Circular-Arc Graphs: Preliminaries

-\begin{definition}[Clique-Cycle, Left Clique $\lc{v}$, Right Clique $\rc{v}$] Let $G=(V,E)$ be a circular-arc graph, $M_G$ be an arc model of $G$, and $C$ be the circle of $M_G$.
-To each point $p$ on $C$ corresponds a clique that contains the vertices whose corresponding arcs intersect $p$.
-Let $\mc{X}\subseteq\mc{Y}$ be the set of cliques that are maximal with respect to inclusion among the set $\mc{Y}$ of cliques that correspond to points on $C$.
-Pair $(\mc{X},\ri{C})$, where $\ri{C}$ is the cyclic order on $\mc{X}$ that is implied by ordering the elements in $\mc{X}$ as their corresponding points appear (clockwise) on $C$, is called a \emph{clique-cycle} for $G$.
-For every vertex $v\in V$ that has at least one neighbor exist two cliques $\mc{a},\mc{b}\in\mc{X}$ such that every clique $\mc{x}\in\mc{X}$ contains $v$ if and only if $\mc{x}\in[\mc{a},\mc{b}]_\ri{C}$.
+\begin{definition}[Clique-Cycle, Left Clique $\lc{v}$, and Right Clique $\rc{v}$] Let $G=(V,E)$ be a circular-arc graph, $M_G$ be an arc model of $G$, and $C$ be the circle of $M_G$.
+To each point $p$ on $C$ corresponds a clique that contains the vertices whose corresponding arcs contain $p$.
+Let multiset $\mc{Y}$ contain all cliques that correspond to points on $C$ and define $\mc{X}\subseteq\mc{Y}$ as the multiset of cliques we obtain, when we remove all cliques from $\mc{Y}$ that are not maximal with respect to inclusion among the cliques in $\mc{Y}$ and all but one cliques that are equal.
+Pair $(\mc{X},\ri{C})$, where $\ri{C}$ is the cyclic permutation on $\mc{X}$ that is implied by ordering the elements in $\mc{X}$ as their corresponding points appear (clockwise) on $C$, is called a \emph{clique-cycle} for $G$.
+For every vertex $v\in V$, there exist two cliques $\mc{a},\mc{b}\in\mc{X}$ such that a clique $\mc{x}\in\mc{X}$ contains $v$ if and only if $\mc{x}\in[\mc{a},\mc{b}]_\ri{C}$.
 We call $\mc{a}$ the \emph{left clique of $v$}, denoted by $\lc{v}$, and $\mc{b}$ the \emph{right clique of $v$}, denoted by $\rc{v}$. \end{definition}

+When circular-arc graphs are discussed in this paper, the argumentation is based on one of their clique-cycles deduced from some arc model.

+A frequently used notation in our paper is that of a {\em dominating vertex}, which is a vertex adjacent to all other vertices of the graph.
+The set of all dominating vertices of graph $G$ is denoted by $\dom$.
+Since a dominating vertex $d$ is adjacent to all the vertices, all the maximal cliques contain it, wherefore $d$'s left and right clique form a cyclic interval that covers the entire clique cycle.